-Counseling Ethics and Professionalism
+Counseling Ethics II

-This course considers ethical and legal aspects of the counseling field as well as standards for professional conduct.
-Students will study professional socialization and the role of professional organizations, licensure, legal responsibilities, and inter-professional cooperation in the counseling field.
-The emphasis of the course is on developing a professional identity and attitudes as a professional Christian counselor.
-This course is taught as a capstone course and, as such, should be taken in the student's final year of study.
-(Prerequisite: MFPSY 5543).
+This course considers further ethical and legal aspects of the counseling field as well as standards for professional conduct.
+Course content will additionally focus on records management, professional organizations, inter-professional cooperation in the counseling field, licensure processes, current LPC board functioning and rules, and other state laws that regulate the counseling field.
+This course is taught as a capstone course and, as such, should be taken in the studentâ les final year of study.
+(Prerequisite: MFPSY5543)